matthew-peterson-39/next-auth/README.md

 - Then, Select Create API Key
 - Name the API key and click continue.
 - Copy the API key displayed and add it to your .env file.

+# Deployment

+- Once you are ready to deploy your project, you need to do a few updates to your .env variables.

+### Github OAuth
+1. Navigate to Github.com > Settings > Developer Settings > OAuth Apps > \<your_app_name> and then update the Homepage URL and Authorization callback URL to use your deployment domain.

+### Google OAuth

+1. Navigate to Google API Console > \<your_app_name> > API & Services > OAuth consent screen > EDIT APP and then update the App domain and Authorized domains.

+2. Next, update the active credentials for your application.
+On the sidebar select Credentials > select your application and update the URIs and the Authroized redirect URIs.

+### Resend